 Impact of SFRPC-RLF

-- The RLF financing program has positively impacted South Florida by strengthening the local economy through loans to predominately existing businesses that are unable to obtain conventional financing.
+- The RLF financing program has positively impacted South Florida by strengthening the local economy through loans to predominantly existing businesses that are unable to obtain conventional financing.
 These investments have led to increased sales tax revenue, job creation, and diversification of the economy.

 - The RLF financing strategy is proactive in nature and scope and is designed to stimulate private investment.
 RLF funds are used to leverage private dollars at a minimum rate of $2 of private investment for every $1 dollar from the RLF.
 Since inception of the RLF, the private/public project investment is more than $15.2 million.

 - The goals of the SFRPC-CEDS and the RLF include diversification and expansion of employment opportunities to ensure the creation of jobs with better pay and benefits for the region’s workforce.
 Throughout the SFRPC program areas it works to address quality of life issues, including education, transportation, access to services, and safety in order to make South Florida a more attractive location for domestic and international talent and businesses.
-The SFRPC uses economic development resource agencies and programs to involve small and minority businesses in disadvantage areas by encouraging the retention of local businesses and providing job-training opportunities.
+The SFRPC uses economic development resource agencies and programs to involve small and minority businesses in disadvantaged areas by encouraging the retention of local businesses and providing job-training opportunities.